omise/omise-ios/README.md

-Additionally, fields turn red automatically if their content fails basic validation (e.g. alphabetic characters in the number field, content with wrong length, etc.) and come in 2 supported styles, plain and border.
+Additionally, fields turn red automatically if their content fails basic validation (e.g. alphabetic characters in the number field, content with wrong length, etc.) and come in two supported styles, plain and border.

 #### Built-in Payment Creator Controller